Easy grilled peaches recipe with cinnamon and ice cream for the win. Grilled peaches are the perfect dessert for any summer or fall day.

 - Maple syrup

 How do you cut a peach in half on the grill

 I suggest cutting the peach prior to placing the peach on the grill.
 Place the peach on its side and hold it with a firm hand.
 Find the natural seam that runs end-to-end and insert a knife in the peach.
 I continue to cut the peach in large sections until there isn’t much left but the pit.
-After that, I cut the large sections of the peach into wedges like the first image.
+After that, I cut the large sections of the peach into wedges like in the first image.